Tom McDonald (Australian footballer)

-Thomas McDonald (born 18 September 1992) is a professional Australian rules footballer playing for the Melbourne Football Club in the Australian Football League (AFL).
+Thomas McDonald (born 18 September 1992) is a former professional Australian rules footballer playing for the Melbourne Football Club in the Australian Football League (AFL).
 1.95 m tall and weighing 101 kg, McDonald has played both forward and defence.
 He spent his final junior year playing in the TAC Cup for the North Ballarat Rebels and played top-level football when he played two matches for North Ballarat in the Victorian Football League (VFL).
 He was recruited by the Melbourne Football Club with the fifty-third overall selection of the 2010 AFL draft and made his AFL debut during the 2011 season.
 His second year saw him earn a Rising Star nomination playing in Melbourne's backline, and finished sixth overall.

 Early life

 Growing up in Edenhope, Victoria, McDonald attended Edenhope College before moving to Ballarat to board at St Patrick's College for year twelve.
 He played for the North Ballarat Rebels in the TAC Cup in 2010 as a key forward and played two matches for the North Ballarat Football Club seniors in the Victorian Football League (VFL) in mid-2010.